I went to Israel for my first time immediately following a trip to Italy.

-Breakfast usually consisted of eggs, salad, rice crisps (Passover means no bread), a bunch of spreads, cheese, pate for the nonvegis, olives.. and more.
+Breakfast usually consisted of eggs, salad, rice crisps (if you visit during Passover like I have this will mean no bread) or bread, a bunch of spreads, cheese, pate for the non-vegetarians, olives…

 I had never heard of Israel as a prime wine destination.
 But it is!
 The northern Golan region produces some world-class grapes, resulting in super tasty wine.
 A $17 bottle ranks similarly to $150 wine from other regions.

 More and more wine connoisseurs are discovering boutique Israeli wine, but it still hasn’t caught on as well as it should around the world.

 Meaning that when you’re there – you’ve got to take advantage and try Israeli wine first hand.

 Most wineries are open to tours, and happy to discuss the land, the culture, and the awesome wine the region produces.